-Different types of crowdfunding have been proposed, all depending on what investors receive in exchange on their contribution, such as equity shares (equity-based), a product, service or other non-monetary rewards that are more or less symbolic (reward- and donation-based) or a particular interest rate (lending-based).
+To fully understand how crowdfunding works, one must explore the four main types of funding.
+Over the years, different types of crowdfunding have been proposed, all depending on the type of reward offered to the supporters in exchange for their contribution – equity shares (equity-based), a product, service or other non-monetary rewards that are more or less symbolic (reward- and donation-based), a particular interest rate (lending-based).

 Here is a brief insight into what each campaign type means: